shriek123/asc-logres/README.md

 # asc-perceptron
-Training an artificial perceptron for classification
+Implementing Logistic Regression for Classification

-In this assignment, you will be implementing and training one of the earliest algorithmically described machine learning algorithms for classification: the perceptron.
-You will be using Python to build the perceptron from scratch and then train it to classify different flower species in the Iris dataset.
+In this assignment, you will be implementing and training a logistic regression model for classification.
+You will be using Python to build the logistic regression model from scratch and then train it to classify different penguin species.
 This task will provide you with a deeper understanding of machine learning algorithms for classification and their efficient implementation in Python.

 # Task